haondt/Elysium/docs/notes/activitypub.md

   - the object contains a type property whose value includes "Link"
   - any of the types included in the type property are defined as extensions of link (e.g. Mention)
   - https://www.w3.org/TR/activitystreams-core/#model

-### required properties
+- a link must have an href property https://www.w3.org/TR/activitystreams-core/#link

-- object must have type https://www.w3.org/TR/activitypub/#obj-id
+- objects must have type https://www.w3.org/TR/activitypub/#obj-id
+  - all other properties are optional https://www.w3.org/TR/activitystreams-core/#object
 - actor must have type (inherited), inbox, outbox, following, followers https://www.w3.org/TR/activitypub/#actor-objects

 ## serialization